Self-Cleaning Oven Fire – Why This Happens And How To Fix This?

 The most important thing to remember about a self-cleaning oven is that it’s a process, not a one-click solution.
 Here are some reasons to know before you go for self-cleaning functionalities.

 2. Some ovens have a self-cleaning function where they will automatically shut down the gas and turn off the oven when it is finished.
-However, this feature is not always reliable and causes issues such as unsafe levels of carbon monoxide from exhaust from the oven.
+However, this feature is not always reliable and causes issues such as unsafe levels of carbon monoxide from the exhaust of the oven.

 3. You might forget that the oven needs to cool down before turning on again

-4. Essentially, this happens when there is too much gas in an oven and due to which there are more flames that come out of the oven with every turn.
+4. Essentially, this happens when there is too much gas in an oven, and due to this, there are more flames that come out of the oven with every turn.
 The excess gas gets into a chamber that vents into a chimney or flue.
 This starts a chain reaction that ends up overheating the oven and burning it.

 6. It shuts off when it detects that the temperature of the oven has decreased below its minimum temperature requirement for cleaning or gas fire.